Four and a half years ago, I had the chance of a lifetime to run a half marathon in Havana, and politics aside, it was an amazing experience.

 During the race weekend, I chatted with runners from dozens of other countries (who were able to freely visit Cuba) while relaxing at a modern, jointly owned Cuban-Spanish hotel.
 As with any international adventure I have taken, I learned a lot and came away with a new understanding for the Cuban way of life via the many locals I interacted with during my five-day trip.

-“It’s been a dream of mine since I was first there in 2003 to bring runners there,” Popper said recently.
+“It’s been a dream of mine since I was first there in 2003 to bring runners there,” said Tom Popper, president of Insight Cuba and a longtime runner.
 “We finally got the license to a few runners there in 2011, but then it wasn’t allowed after that year.
 But we kept trying and we finally received approval again.
 Sport and athletic competition continues to be the great global conduit to bring people, cultures and countries together.”

 Certainly seeing so many vintage 1950s American cars was somewhat mind-blowing, but experiencing Old Havana was truly special.